mateusap1/plutus-reference/README.md

     in Value (fmap (fmap unThese) combined)
 ```

+Provided a function that takes two integers, as well as, two values, `unionWith` maps these values and applies the function giving both value amounts as paramaters, forming a new unique value.

 ##### flattenValue

 > Convert a value to a simple list, keeping only the non-zero amounts.